Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Old Port Advisors

-Old Port Advisors manages millions in assets for its clients.
-Most of the clients at the firm are individuals with less than a high net worth, though a lesser number do surpass that threshold.
+Old Port Advisors manages nearly $700 million in assets for its clients.
+Most of the firm's clients are individuals below the high-net-worth theshold, though a lesser number do have a high net worth.
 The only institutional clients at the firm are retirement plans and charitable organizations.

-Old Port is one of only a few fee-based advisors on this list.
+Like some other firms on this list, Old Port is a fee-based advisor.
 In addition to investment management fees based on a percentage of assets under management, some members of the firm may make money from selling insurance to clients.
 This can create a potential conflict of interest, but when working as advisors, the staff must act in the best interest of the client.

-The firm's team includes the certifications of a certified financial planner (CFP).
-The minimum investment to open an account is $100,000, though the firm may be willing to waive this requirement.
+The firm's team includes advisors with the Certified Financial Planner™ (CFP®) designation, as well as the chartered life underwriter (CLU), charterd financial consultant (ChFC), certified divorce financial analyst (CDFA) and charterd retirement planning counselor (CPRC) credentials.
+The minimum investment to open an account is 250,000, though the firm may be willing to waive this requirement.

 Old Port Advisors Background

 Old Port Advisors was founded in 1994, making it one of the older firms on this list.
 Until 2014, the firm was known as Investment Management Consulting Group.
-Fredric P. Williams, who serves as managing director of the firm, owns 100% of the company.
+Fredric P. Williams, who serves as managing director of the firm and its principal owner.
+However, in January 2024, Williams transferred minority interests in the business to Jason Foster, Tracy Rogers, Ben Daigle and Jake Kenyon.

 The firm’s services include: